 Essay Mama can help manage your heavy school load.
-The professional academic essay services offers editing, proofreading, and writing options for students and professionals.
+The professional academic essay service offers editing, proofreading and writing options for students and professionals.

 GoAbroad offers students a variety of paid and volunteer internships across the globe.
 Some opportunities also offer job credit and all are free to apply to.

 InternshipPrograms is unique in that it lets students apply to internships directly from the website.
 Most of the jobs are in the business, marketing and PR categories, though law firms, government agencies and even sports teams are represented.

 Recent college graduates can use iTraineeship to find international training programs, job opportunities and graduate business courses.
 You can search through current opportunities by category.
 The program is free.